-Following the implementation of IFRS 13, Fair Value Measurement, in 2016/17 the Council's surplus assets were revalued to fair value as at 31 March 2017.
+Following the implementation of IFRS 13, Fair Value Measurement, the Council's surplus assets are revalued at fair value, annually.
 The Council uses appropriate valuation techniques for each circumstance and for which sufficient data is available, maximising the use of relevant known data ('observable inputs') and minimising the use of estimates or unknowns ('unobservable inputs').